immutable/ts-immutable-sdk/examples/checkout/sdk-load-widgets-with-nextjs/README.md

 # Checkout SDK Widgets Example App

-This example app shows how to use the Checkout Widget, loaded from the Checkout SDK.
+This example app shows how to use the Commerce Widget, loaded from the Checkout SDK.
 It will cover scenarios including mounting, executing flows, and handling events.

 **Example App implementation progress:**
-- [x] Mounting Checkout Widget
+- [x] Mounting Commerce Widget
 - [ ] Executing different flows
 - [ ] Events